vasilyrud/bgrapher/README.md

 #### Return value

-Return either the objects of the active `block`s or active `edgeEnd`s in the bgraph.
+Returns either the objects of the active `block`s or active `edgeEnd`s in the bgraph.
 "Active" `block`s/`edgeEnd`s include any which the user selected or hovered over, and which are thus highlighted in the bgraph.

 ### `Bgrapher.activeEdges`